kartoza/geoparquet-conversion/README.md

 # g7
 This repo is to store scripts for converting kml and shape files to geoparquet format

+**Scripts in this repo are meant to be run inside of QGIS and not standalone**

 ## Convert geoparquet files from database

 - Open up QGIS desktop